 The traditional fasting types like 16:8 intermittent fasting (where you have an 8-hour eating window) or 5:2 method (in which you fast for 2 days a week) are considered intense and not advised during pregnancy.

 Generally, pregnant women are asked to eat small meals every 2 to 3 hours.
 This helps to maintain blood sugar levels.
 Morning sickness and heartburn are commonly seen during pregnancy.
 To avoid heartburn, eat food 2 to 3 hours before bedtime.
 Due to morning sickness, maybe you are already doing overnight fasting by not consuming meals early in the morning.
 This is somewhat an intermittent fasting routine, but you should avoid fasting for more than 12 hours.

-Do not follow any intense type of diet restriction.
+When pregnant do not follow any intense type of diet restriction.
 An extreme type of intermittent fasting and losing weight will have adverse effects.
-Pregnancy is unique for every individual: hence if you have any concern regarding weight management, discuss with your doctor.
+Pregnancy is unique for every individual: hence if you have any concerns regarding weight management, discuss them with your doctor.

 What If you are Practicing Intermittent Fasting Before Pregnancy?

 If you have adapted to an intermittent fasting lifestyle and are willing to continue it during pregnancy, you should consult your doctor.
 Instead of being very restrictive, you can be more flexible with your eating pattern.
 You should shift your focus from weight loss to having more healthy, nutritious meals every day.

 In pregnant women maintaining blood sugar levels is essential.
 Hence increase your eating window and consume a balanced diet.
 Have frequent meals to provide a continuous supply of nutrients to your body.
 Your appetite increases during pregnancy, accordingly make changes and adapt to these new requirements.